 Keeping your blood glucose levels in check starts with your basal-bolus insulin plan.
-This plan consists of using short-acting insulin to prevent a rise in blood glucose after eating meals and a longer-acting insulin to keep blood glucose steady during periods of fasting, such as sleeping.
+This plan consists of using short-acting insulin to prevent a rise in blood glucose after eating meals and a longer-acting insulin to keep blood glucose steady during periods of fasting, such as when you’re sleeping.

-According to the American Diabetes Association (ADA), there are two types of bolus insulin: rapid-acting insulin and short-acting insulin.
+There are two types of bolus insulin: rapid-acting insulin and short-acting insulin.

-The Benefits of a Basal-Bolus Plan
+The benefits of a basal-bolus plan

 This regimen can also be useful in these situations:

 - If you’re having trouble with low blood glucose levels during the night.

 - If you’re planning to travel across time zones.

 - If you work odd shifts or hours for your job.

 - If you enjoy sleeping in or don’t have a routine sleeping schedule.